Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 }
 ```

-Now in `Azure.Data.Tables`, the generic GetEntity method is a one liner.
+Now in `Azure.Data.Tables`, the generic GetEntity method is a one-liner.
 ```C# Snippet:MigrationGetEntity
 // Get the entity.
 OfficeSupplyEntity marker = tableClient.GetEntity<OfficeSupplyEntity>(partitionKey, rowKey);